dward2/BME547/Assignments/Live_Dead_Assay_Analysis/README.md

 the green value is **greater than or equal to 75**, then that data point represents a "live" cell.
 If the red value is **greater than or equal to 75**, the that data point represents a "dead" cell.
-If neither value is greater than 75, there is not a cell at that data point.
+If neither value is greater than or equal to 75, there is not a cell at that data point.
 It is not possible for both the green and red data to be greater than 75.

 Using the example above for the "Green" channel, there are four values of 75 or greater, so there are 4 live cells in the image.
 For the "Red" channel,